- Home

 Transfer off process: A process which will move certain Late Activity expenses to the closing WBSE's backstop code identified in master data.
 The Transfer Off Tool is activated by the submission of the tasklist into workflow.

-Reportable award: Projects where invoices and financial reports are submitted by an institutional office (PAFM or TBS); represented by the A03, 20x-28x and 30x-38x WBSE ranges.
+Reportable award: Projects where invoices and financial reports are submitted by an institutional office (Post Award Financial Management (PAFM) or Treasury Billing Services (TBS)); represented by the A03, 20x-28x and 30x-38x WBSE ranges.

 The institutional expectation is that prior to submission of the closeout documents all appropriate financial transactions and project related activity is posted to the WBSE in preparation for the final financial report/invoices submission.
 The GM should ensure the WBSE ledger is reportable and the closeout submission is submitted on or before the Closeout Docs Due Date.
 The department/center/institute must complete and submit the following documentation by the Closeout Docs Due Date.

-- Obligation Worksheet: A completed Obligation Worksheet should reflect outstanding obligations past budget period end date.
-Note: this form is require only for institutional training grants funded by NIH.
+3. Obligation Worksheet: A completed Obligation Worksheet should reflect outstanding obligations past budget period end date.
+Note: this form is require only for institutional training grants funded by elements of the Department of Health and Human Services (DHHS).

 The Campus Award Management Teams (CAMT) or the Office of Research Administration (ORA) review submitted materials and the general ledger to ensure accuracy and compliance with institutional expectations for submission of the closeout tasklist.
 The CAMT and ORA also review reports to confirm that there are no pending obligations for the WBSE.

-Once fully approved, closeout documents are imaged and referenced by Post-Award Financial Management (PAFM) for final sponsor reports or invoices.
-Prior to issuing final reports or invoices, PAFM will review documentation for appropriate cost sharing procedures (incliding NIH Salary Cap), compliance with federal and sponsor regulations and transfer any overdrafts to the WBSE backstop code that is reflected in Master Data or residuals to the code identified on the Closeout Tasklist.
+Once fully approved, closeout documents are imaged and referenced by PAFM for final sponsor reports or invoices.
+Prior to issuing final reports or invoices, PAFM will review documentation for appropriate cost sharing procedures (including NIH Salary Cap), compliance with federal and sponsor regulations and transfer any overdrafts to the WBSE backstop code that is reflected in Master Data or residuals to the code identified on the Closeout Tasklist.
 Overdrafts should only be removed by PAFM.

 Upon review, issuance of final invoices or reports, the collection of all receivables, and the general ledger showing a balance of zero in SAP, PAFM will close the WBSE(s).

-Complex project managment may involve multiple departments/center/institutes that span Management Centers.
-Unresolved issues that may impact above deadlines should be escalated as appropriate to the business manager, chair's office, dean's office or the CAMT or ORA and PAFM, as applicable.
+Complex project management may involve multiple departments/center/institutes that span Management Centers.
+Unresolved issues that may impact the above deadlines should be escalated as appropriate to the business manager, chair's office, dean's office or the CAMT or ORA and PAFM, as applicable.

 IV.
 Management of Late Activity